Javan tiger: Last efforts

+In 2008, the Javan tiger was assessed as being extinct.

 Alleged sightings

 Occasional, unofficial reports of Javan tigers surface from enthusiasts who believe the tiger still exists in Java.

-In November 2008, an unidentified body of a female mountain hiker was found in Mount Merbabu National Park, Central Java, who allegedly died from a tiger attack.
-Villagers who discovered the body have also claimed some tiger sightings in the vicinity.
+In November 2008, an unidentified body of a female mountain hiker was found in Mount Merbabu National Park in Central Java, who allegedly died from a tiger attack.
+Villagers who discovered the body also claimed some tiger sightings in the vicinity.

 In January 2009, some villagers claimed to have seen a tigress with two cubs wandering near a village adjacent to Lawu Mountain.
 Local authorities found several fresh tracks in the location.
 However, by that time, those animals had already vanished.

 Following the October 2010 eruption of Mount Merapi, two Indonesian villagers claimed sightings of a big cat paw print in the residual ash, which sparked rumors that a tiger or leopard was roaming abandoned farms in search of food.
 Personnel of the nearby national park did not think it was likely that the paw print belonged to a tiger.

 In 2016, a Javan tiger was allegedly photographed in Mount Arjuno in East Java.
+However, it was later proven to be a hoax, and the photo was actually of a Bengal tiger taken at Taman Safari Prigen, a zoo located on the slope of Mount Arjuno.

 In August 2017, a wildlife ranger photographed an alleged Javan tiger in Ujung Kulon National Park.
 A tiger expert later identified the animal as a Javan leopard.

+A reported sighting of a Javan tiger in 2019 near Cipendeuy village in the south of Sukabumi Regency reignited the debate over its possible survival.
+A single hair found on a fence near the sighting location was thought to belong to the same group as zoological specimens of the Javan tiger by genetic analysis in 2024.
+This claim was shown to be faulty in a subsequent analysis.